-Three Years Ended December 31, 2020
+Three Years Ended December 31, 2021

 General.
 Stewart Information Services Corporation, through its subsidiaries (collectively, the Company), is primarily engaged in the business of providing title insurance and real estate transaction related services.
 The Company is a global real estate services company, offering products and services through its directly owned policy-issuing offices, network of independent agencies and other businesses within the Company.
 The Company provides its title products and services to homebuyers and sellers; residential and commercial real estate professionals; mortgage lenders and servicers; title agencies and real estate attorneys; and home builders.
-The Company also provides appraisal management services, search and valuation services, online notarization and closing services, and loan origination, default and servicing support services (referred to as ancillary services operations).
-The Company operates in the United States (U.S.) and internationally, primarily in Canada, the United Kingdom, Australia and Central Europe.
-Approximately 47% of consolidated title revenues for the year ended December 31, 2020 were generated in Texas, New York, California, Florida, Colorado and international markets (principally Canada).
+The Company also provides appraisal management services, online notarization and closing services, search and valuation services, and credit and real estate information services (referred to as ancillary services operations).
+The Company operates in the United States (U.S.) and internationally, primarily in Canada, the United Kingdom and Australia.
+Approximately 52% of consolidated title revenues for the year ended December 31, 2021 were generated in Texas, New York, California, Florida, Arizona, Colorado and international markets (principally Canada).